+Land use change for bio-based materials may be considered in next phase of this resolution.

 5.2 Functional Unit and reference flow

 [The primary function of a light-duty vehicle is to transport passengers and/or goods from one location to another.
 The functional unit (FU) for light-duty vehicles is defined as the passengers and/or goods transported over vehicle lifetime in kilometres.
 For vehicles carrying passengers, the default functional unit for vehicles is defined as “passenger-km” (p-km).
 A default functional unit for vehicles carrying goods is defined as “tonne-km” (t-km), based on assumed carriage of goods.